Sanjay Jasjit Singh

 Vice Admiral Sanjay Jasjit Singh, SYSM, PVSM, AVSM, NM is a retired flag officer in the Indian Navy.
 He served as the Flag Officer Commanding-in-Chief Western Naval Command during Operation Sindoor.
 He became the first Naval recipient of the Sarvottam Yudh Seva Medal, India's highest wartime distinguished service decoration.
 He previously served as the 37th Vice Chief of the Naval Staff.

+He is currently the Director General of the United Service Institution, New Delhi, India’s oldest think tank on defence and security.

 Early life and education

 Singh was born in an Armed Forces family and is a third-generation officer.
 His father, Air Commodore Jasjit Singh, AVSM, VrC, VM was an officer in the Indian Air Force.
 Jasjit Singh, as a fighter pilot in No. 3 Squadron IAF, was awarded the Vir Chakra for gallantry in the Indo-Pakistani War of 1971.
 After retiring from the IAF, he headed the think tank Institute for Defence Studies and Analyses (later Manohar Parrikar Institute for Defence Studies and Analyses), from 1987 to 2001.
 In 2001, he founded the think tank Centre for Air Power Studies (CAPS).
 He served as the Director General of CAPS till his death in 2013.

 Singh graduated from the National Defence Academy, Pune where he was adjudged the best naval cadet.
 He was awarded the Binoculars as the Best Sea Cadet as well as the Sword of Honour as a Midshipman.